What is a pregnancy test?

 How do pregnancy tests work?

-How accurate are home pregnancy tests?
+How accurate are pregnancy tests?

 Why does the body produce the human chorionic gonadotropin hormone after conception?

-How soon can I take a pregnancy test?
+How soon can the patient take a pregnancy test?

 Pros and Cons